bobgeorgethe3rd/billy/Billy Instructions en.md

 - Thread cord through the strap holes to make your straps.

 <Note>
+Vents and stap holes are marked by buttons on the patterns.
 All markings on the pattern are a suggested placement/number of snaps, vents and strap holes, they are not set in stone so you do you :)

 </Note>